dy/subscript/plan.md

     + We save space on node operator definitions
     ! fn can have with valueOf, calling itself.
     ?
 How do we detect static parts?
 Mark parsed tokens?
+      + via parse.literals returning evaluator with 0 args!
+    ?
+How do we define custom parsers?
-* [ ] inside-expression skip can be combined into operator, if we're able to indicate whan operator we're defining
-  * [ ] by precedence we can detect what type of function is passed: unary, binary or postfix
+* [x] inside-expression skip can be combined into operator, if we're able to indicate whan operator we're defining ? by precedence we can detect what type of function is passed: unary, binary or postfix
+* [ ] merge char/code into skip - conditional skip checks if next chars equal cond string
 * [ ] ideas snippets
   * [ ] !keyed arrays? [a:1, b:2, c:3]
   * [ ] parser examples as chunks